 Originally from Dunnville, Ontario.
 Beverly comes from a long line of hunters, trappers and fishermen and has been making and creating native crafts and native themed art all of her life.
 She loves woodworking, gardening and is open to learning new skills and receiving teachings from Elders and others in the First Nations, Inuit and Métis communities.

-Jocelyne Côté is Métis/Mi’kmaq from the Gaspé Peninsula on her mother’s side and from Acadia on her father’s side.
+Jocelyne Côté identifies as Métis/Mi’kmaq from the Gaspé Peninsula on her mother’s side and from Acadia on her father’s side.
 Originally from Longueil, Quebec, Jocelyne comes from a lineage of fishermen, hunters, trappers, singers, artists, and medicine women and men.
 During her college years in Quebec City, Jocelyne organized several groups of students volunteering their time working with physically and mentally challenged children, adults and the aged.

 Jocelyne is an innovative bilingual leader with a capacity to execute and deliver under pressure.
 Throughout her career, her organizational and managerial skills as well as a great ability to easily adapt to any and all situations stem from past experiences and expertise acquired in high technology, cinema and film production and post-production.
 Jocelyne’s proven tenacity and ability to carry through from initial strategy to market resulted in her inventing, developing, creating “dubStudio”, a ground breaking technology that allowed her to win the 2003 “Octas Award for Technological Innovation”.
 Jocelyne’s desire for excellence, her passion as well as her understanding and respect for others have, over the years, contributed to the development of strong relationships with co-workers, employees and clients such as the NFB (National Film Board), the CBC, the BBC (London), Gaumont (France), Antenne 2 (France), RAI (Italie), Disney, Discovery Channel, History Channel, Golden Harvest (Hong Kong), First Choice, Family Channel, British Family Channel, Dic Los Angeles, Saban International, Turner Broadcasting, Viacom, Nickleodeon, ABC, CBS, NBC…